Arcticons-Team/Arcticons/README.md

    - These should look something like `com.donnnno.arcticons/com.donnnno.arcticons.MainActivity`
    - If you want to help even more you can add your new icons to the appfilter.xml file

+## Building

+Before building the app you will need to convert the vector (SVG) files to rasterized (PNG) files.
+This can be done automatically by running `make`.
+If you have a multi-core CPU then you can speed this up by running for example `make -j5` to run 5 processes in parallel.

+This will also clean the SVG files, if needed recolor them, and generate the XML files needed for the app to compile.
+To change the color of the icons, change the corresponding variable in the Makefile.
+Separate make targets are available: `make raster`, `make cleanall`, `make xml`.
+Finally, `make clean` removes all generated files.

+After this you can compile the app as normal.
+For example, by importing it into Android Studio and building it.

 ## Donate
 |Paypal|Librapay|
 |---|---|